 When you know what your purpose is, you can use it to determine what your company values need to be.

-Your company values are the principles and beliefs that your team needs to share in order to guide your business towards its key purpose.
+Your company values are the principles and beliefs that your team needs to share to guide your business towards its key purpose.

 Your list of values can be as short or as long as you like, although we’d recommend keeping them brief, so it is easier for people to follow them!

-As an example, Netflix has five core values which it lists on its careers website.
+As an example, Netflix has five core values that it lists on its careers website.
 These are: